mfamis/Word-Guess-Game/README.md

 ## How it works
 This game uses HTML, CSS, and Javascript to run.
 The Javascript only uses built in functions, and is designed around a game state object.
 Player input is intercepted via key presses (binding game functions to the document.keyup event).
 There are two Javascript files used in this game: game.js and secrets.js. game.js includes all of the game runtime behavior. secret.js has all of the possible secret words and phrases to be guessed by the player (no peaking!).

+## Want to use this repo?
+Go right ahead!
+This project is subject to the MIT License, which means it is yours to modify and distribute.
+It is provided as-is, so if something goes wrong, you get to fix it!